cosmatic-drift-14/cosmatic-drift/CONTRIBUTING.md

 typically a subdirectory called `_CD`.
 For C# changes, there is a C# namespace under almost every `Content.*` folder.
 If one does not exist, feel free to make one.

+**Content ported from other servers should be moved to the CD namespace**

 Changes to wizden code should be clearly marked with a comment.
 For one line changes this typically takes the form of `#
 CD: why you changed it`.
 Larger changes are typically located between the comments.

+Wizden database tables should not be touched.
+Instead create another table that containes all CD related information that is a optional 1:1 relationship with the wizden table.
+See `CDModel` for more information.
+This is a workaround for [an EF Core bug](https://github.com/dotnet/efcore/issues/24834).

 Some old code does not follow these guidelines.
 If you are modifying it, please try to bring it up to our modern standards.